 Aggression management is important at this time.
 Entering school every year are children with existing attachment and aggression problems, and they don't just grow out of these, they get worse - much worse!
 Girls exhibiting these problems at this age do worse long term than boys.
 For this reason, helping children to learn to avoid the triggers for anger and to not act inappropriately as a result of anger is really important.

 Early primary school is a time of forming a peer group, Friendships may not always be based on deep, abiding similarities but nevertheless they can be loyal and emotionally intense attachments.
-Children may develop a "very best special friend,', and may experience grief if a special friend changes social groups
+Children may develop a "very best special friend,', and may experience grief if a special friend changes social groups or moves out of the area.
+Try to help your child have a few different playmates and keep building a sense of belonging to family.

 The Passive Resisters' withdrawal